tmaringer/KitBox/README.md

 **Kitbox** is a c# app designed to meet the needs of a business selling cabinets.

-The main contributers of this project (alphabetical order) are :
+The main contributers of this project (alphabetical order) are:

-*De Groote Olivier
+* De Groote Olivier
-*Francois Robert
+* Francois Robert
-*Maringer Thibaut
+* Maringer Thibaut
-*Sing Martin
+* Sing Martin
-*Vico Nathan
+* Vico Nathan

 We would like to thanks Messrs P. Dekimpe and A. Lorge for the help they have provided on the realisation of this app.